dcsil/Horizon-Labs/project/README.md

 # Horizon Labs Platform

+***DISCLAIMER**: This repository DOES NOT host the live application, this happens in a separate repository linked in this disclaimer.
+The code in this folder ("project") is a copy of the production code which can be found in Horizon Labs' [code repository](https://github.com/oliviaw12/horizon-labs-code), which contains the CLI runs, GitHub workflows, and actual hosting.*

+*This repository and the copy of the code here is provided to centralize all project-related material for ease of access to markers and reviewers.
+This code was last synced with the production repository on December 2, 2025 and represents the state of our Final Submission for CSC491.*

 FastAPI backend and Next.js frontend for chat, ingestion, and adaptive quizzes powered by LLMs.

 ## Features